SamwelOpiyo/elastic-cloud-kubernetes/usecases/quickstarts/use-case-01/README.md

 	- TKG performed the rolling upgrade to the Kubernetes version.
 	- The Kibana pod was restarted before the Elasticsearch pod.
 	- The Elasticsearch pod restarted successfully.
-	- The Kibana pod started, but a readinessProbe continually returns errors (see [use-case-log-01-1.txt]()).
+	- The Kibana pod started, but a readinessProbe continually returns errors (see [use-case-log-01-1.txt](use-case-log-01-1.txt)).

+	- In order to understand this behavior, a new cluster was created.
+	- The Kibana pod would not even attempt to install if an Elasticsearch instance was not already running (see [use-case-log-01-2.txt](use-case-log-01-2.txt).

 ## Cleanup